AshtonSBradley/FGPEexamples.jl/README.md

 # FGPEexamples.jl
-Simple examples to start using FourierGPE
+Simple examples of using the [FourierGPE](https://github.com/AshtonSBradley/FourierGPE.jl) library for solving the Gross-Piteavskii equation in julia.

 ## Dark Soliton